loonwerks/case-ta6-platform-assessment-camkes-apps/README.md

 device is mapped through to the VM and the VM contains OpenUxAS and configuration files to run as the ground station from the waterway search example.

+### case-gs-step2

+The step 2 ground station application builds a seL4 image containing a single virtual machine.
+The hardware ethernet device is mapped through to the VM and the VM contains OpenUxAS and configuration files to run as the ground station from the waterway search example.
+The VM also contains the User Attestation Manager.

 ### case-uav-step1

 The step 1 unmanned air vehicle application builds a seL4 image containing a single virtual machine.
 The hardware ethernet